Member Committees

 Membership Support

 The Membership Support Committee plays a key role in building our membership program and encouraging active representation from all states and territories.
-In addition, the committee facilitates regional communication and provides onboarding and professional development opportunities for new members.
+In addition, the committee facilitates regional communication and provides onboarding and professional learning opportunities for new members.

 Janet Bock-Hager